 At the Fourth of July celebration that evening, Harold is met by the School board, who ask him for references.
 Showing his con artist skill to the utmost, he points out the amazing discovery that they have extraordinary singing talent.
 Before long, Harold has them (the school board are played by the famed barbershop quartet The Buffalo Bills

 ) singing barbershop songs in perfect harmony.
 Harold then tries to strike up a friendship with Marian, who is again extremely cold to him.
 He tells her that he is a graduate of "Gary Indiana Conservatory, gold medal class of '05."
-Marian is utterly unimpressed.
+Marian remains utterly unimpressed.

 Harold begins the process of persuading the River City parents to part with their money, for musical instruments and band uniforms, by telling outlandishly exaggerated stories of their children's natural talent.
 He is quite a con artist.